rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Witch.md

 {{spell-list
 INCLUDE_TAGS:
 - occult
 - wild
 - ilusion
 - boost
 - recovery
 - trickery

 EXCLUDE_TAGS:
 - holy
 - warmagic
-}}
+- for some reason this needs at least 3 tags, but its okay to exclude something that doesnt exist like this }}